grapemoli/Span/README.md

 The last step: the user is asked to input the high end of the range of data set values.
 This should be an integer greater than 0.

+## User Outputs
+The user will be listed all the pseudo-random dataset values, and each value's respective span.

+## Notes
 Please note that for both implementations, the 'worst' span is 1.